rbw/redap/README.rst

 Redap adds an abstraction layer on top of LDAP, in its own little habitat—or micro-service, if you will—providing flexibility, customizability and simplicity.

-Description
+Features
 ------

-Redap is partly inspired by, and is conceptually similar to Addict, but offers more functionality:
+Redap was partly inspired by and is conceptually similar to `dthree/addict <https://github.com/dthree/addict>`_, but offers more features:

 - RESTful HTTP API
 - API key authorization